Sri Aurobindo: Education in England (1879–1893)

-Krishna Dhun Ghose wanted his sons to enter the Indian Civil Service (ICS), an elite organisation comprising around 1000 people.
-To achieve this, they needed to study in England, and so it was there that the entire family moved in 1879.
+Krishna Dhun Ghose's intention was his sons to enter the Indian Civil Service (ICS), an elite organisation comprising around 1000 people.
+To do so, they needed to study in England, so the entire family moved there in 1879.
 (Note: Krishna Dhun Ghose returned to India soon after, leaving his wife in the care of a physician in London.
 Barindra was born in England in January 1880.)
-The three brothers were placed in the care of the Reverend W. H. Drewett in Manchester.
+The three brothers were sent in the care of the Reverend W. H. Drewett in Manchester.
 Drewett was a minister of the Congregational Church whom Krishna Dhun Ghose knew through his British friends at Rangpur.
 (Note: While in Manchester, the Ghose brothers lived first at 84 Shakespeare Street and then, by the time of the 1881 census, at 29 York Place, Chorlton-on-Medlock.
-Aurobindo was recorded in the census as Aravinda Ghose, as he was also by the University of Cambridge.)
+The census recorded Aurobindo as Aravinda Ghose, as the University of Cambridge also listed him that way.)

-The boys were taught Latin by Drewett and his wife.
-This was a prerequisite for admission to good English schools, and after two years, in 1881, the elder two siblings were enrolled at Manchester Grammar School.
-Aurobindo was considered too young for enrollment, and he continued his studies with the Drewetts, learning history, Latin, French, geography, and arithmetic.
+The boys began learning Latin with Drewett and his wife.
+This was a prerequisite for admission to good English schools, and after two years, in 1881, the two elder siblings were enrolled at Manchester Grammar School.
+Aurobindo was considered too young to enrol, so he continued his studies with the Drewetts, learning history, Latin, French, geography, and arithmetic.
 Although the Drewetts were told not to teach religion, the boys inevitably were exposed to Christian teachings and events, which generally bored Aurobindo and sometimes repulsed him.
 There was little contact with his father, who wrote only a few letters to his sons while they were in England, but what communication there was indicated that he was becoming less endeared to the British in India than he had been, on one occasion describing the British colonial government as "heartless".